ephes/django-cast/docs/spamfilter.rst

 A comment is considered ham if it's public and not removed.
 All other comments are considered spam.
 It's possible to re-train the spam filter via a `Django Admin <https://docs.djangoproject.com/en/4.1/ref/contrib/admin/>`_ action on the :code:`SpamFilter` model.
-You can trade-off between false positives (precision) and false negatives (recall) by changing a threshold on the :code:`SpamFilter` model.
+The precision, recall and F1 performance indicators are also shown in the admin interface.